indimail/indimail-virtualdomains/.github/README-indimail.md

 <b>System Users</b>

 If this is a system user (users without shell access) that will be sending out the email then you just need to add this user to the <b>qcerts</b> group. e.g. for php scripts sending out emails and beng served by the apache web server, the following command will add the user <b>apache</b> to have <b>qcerts</b> as a supplementary group.
-Since <b>QMAILQUEUE</b> is set to [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8) or [sendmail(1)](https://github.com/indimail/indimail-mta/wiki/sendmail.1) will call [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) as <<u>apache</u> user and will be able to access the private keys.
+Since **QMAILQUEUE** is set to [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8), [qmail-inject(8)](https://github.com/indimail/indimail-mta/wiki/qmail-inject.8) or [sendmail(1)](https://github.com/indimail/indimail-mta/wiki/sendmail.1) will call [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) as <<u>apache</u> user and will be able to access the private keys.
 You are free to set your own UNIX level permissions for the private keys to allow access to [qmail-dkim(8)](https://github.com/indimail/indimail-mta/wiki/qmail-dkim.8) but restrict access to non-authorized users.

 To add <u>qcerts</u> group as a supplementary group for <u>apache</u>, execute
 ```